DmytroMorhulDevPro/Ansible-education/README.md

 # Ansible-education
-    * This repo conteain a couple roles whitch can show basic behavor of ansible roles
+   This repo conteain a couple roles which can show basic behavor of ansible roles

 For start using this you need to create your inventory file and basic playbook